-4.3 Weathering in a base cation budget perspective
+4.4 Weathering in a base cation budget perspective

 The base cation budget approach consistently resulted in much higher weathering rates than PROFILE and the depletion method for all base cations except Na.
 However, as was shown by the large combined uncertainties given in Table 6, base cation budget estimates of weathering are associated with substantial uncertainties from different sources.
-Similar large uncertainties associated with estimates of W{budget} were observed by Simonsson et al. (2015) for the Skogaby site in south-western Sweden, a Norway spruce site of similar stand age and soil condition as Asa..
-Accounting for all sources of uncertainty, they found that the 95% confidence interval in estimates of base cation weathering was 2.6 times the mean (33 mmol_c m-2 yr-1).
+In general, significant uncertainties in the element budget of ecosystems are common (Yanai et al., 2010), and similarly large uncertainties associated with estimates of W{budget} were observed by Simonsson et al. (2015) for the Skogaby site in southwestern Sweden, a Norway spruce site of similar stand age and soil conditions as Asa.
+Accounting for all sources of uncertainty, they found that the 95 % confidence interval in estimates of base cation weathering was 2.6 times the mean (33 mmol_c m-2 yr-1).

-Despite the considerable uncertainties in W{budget} estimates, the base cation budget approach illustrated that accumulation in biomass was a dominant sink for all base cation elements except Na.
-This is in line with findings by Nykvist (2000) for two Norway spruce sites in Sweden and the study by Simonsson et al. (2015).
-However, it contrasts to conditions in other studies of no change in soil and tree biomass stocks of base cations (e.g. Sverdrup et al., 1998).
-The higher estimates of weathering rate at Asa reflected the higher productivity and nutrient demand of the stand at this site (Bergh et al., 1999), which has resulted in 1.4-fold greater accumulation of base cations in biomass than at Flakaliden.
+Despite the considerable uncertainties in W{budget} estimates, the base cation budget approach showed that accumulation in biomass was a dominant sink for all base cation elements except Na, in line with findings of Nykvist (2000) for two Norway spruce sites in Sweden and the findings of Simonsson et al. (2015).
+However, this contrasts other studies, which assumed no change in soil and tree biomass stocks of base cations over time (e.g. Sverdrup et al., 1998).
+The higher estimated weathering rate at Asa reflected the higher productivity and nutrient demand of the stand at this site (Bergh et al., 1999), which has resulted in 1.4-fold greater accumulation of base cations in biomass than at Flakaliden.

-The Na fluxes differed from those of the other base cations, probably because Ca, Mg and K are important plant nutrients whereas Na is not.
 Calcium and Mg uptake in forest trees is considered to be more or less passive flow driven by transpiration fluxes, whereas K uptake is an energy-demanding active process (Nieves-Cordones et al., 2014).
-Considering that Na was the dominant base cation in the soil solution at 50 cm soil depth (Fig. 5), the negligible accumulation of Na in tree biomass suggests that Na uptake in trees is physiologically blocked.
+Considering that Na was the dominant base cation in the soil solution at 50 cm soil depth (Fig. 6), the negligible accumulation of Na in tree biomass suggests that Na uptake in trees is physiologically blocked.
 Low concentrations of Na seem to be a general feature of terrestrial plants in boreal forests, in contrast to aquatic plants, which explains why the latter are considered important Na sources for large herbivores like moose (Ohlson and Staaland, 2001).
-Thus, the negligible Na accumulation in tree biomass and the particularly low deposition at Flakaliden simplify the Na budget to only three major counterbalancing fluxes: weathering, deposition and leaching.
-Since $W{\text{depletion}}$ and W{budget} of Na were fairly similar, and were much lower than W{profile} , our results provide additional support for the claim that the PROFILE model produced consistently too high Na weathering.
+Thus, as in agreement with findings by Taylor and Velbel (1991) and Velbel (1995) for other types of forest ecosystems, the negligible Na accumulation in tree biomass and the particularly low deposition at Flakaliden simplify the Na budget to include only three major counterbalancing fluxes: weathering, deposition and leaching.
+Because $W{\rm depletion}$ and $W{\rm budget}$ of Na were fairly similar, and were much lower than $W{\rm profile}$, our results provide additional support for the claim that the PROFILE model produced consistently too high Na weathering.